Page 16 – Women in Islam

 “God enjoins you to treat women well, for they are your mothers, daughters, aunts.”
 (Hadith)

-“Paradise lies at the feet of the mother” Hadith, which emphasizes the immense respect, honor, and gratitude owed to mothers, suggesting that treating them with kindness and care is a path to spiritual reward and divine blessings.
+These Hadiths emphasize the immense respect, honor, and gratitude owed to women, suggesting that treating them with kindness and care is a path to spiritual reward and divine blessings.

-Prophet Muhammad established women’s rights over 1,400 years ago, at a time when women had almost no rights.
-During that period, women in the West were often regarded as spiritually inferior to men and were denied basic rights.
-For instance, in many Western societies, women had no legal right to own property, inherit wealth, or even vote.
-It wasn’t until the 19th and early 20th centuries that women in the West gained these rights, such as property ownership, suffrage, and the right to work and earn a wage, through movements like women’s suffrage and feminist activism.
-In contrast, Islamic law granted women these rights centuries earlier.
+In many Western societies, women had no legal right to own property, inherit wealth, earn a living, or even vote.
+It was not until the 19th and early 20th centuries that women finally gained these rights, such as the right to vote, the right to work and earn a wage, through movements like women’s suffrage and feminist activism.

 1. What is the status of women in Islam?

 Answer: In Islam, women are regarded as equal in dignity and humanity to men.
-Both men and women have spiritual equality and are equally accountable to God for their actions.
+Both men and women are equally accountable to God, with identical rewards and punishments based on their actions.

 2. What rights do women have in Islam?

-Answer: Islam grants women a wide range of rights, including the right to own property, the right to education, the right to work, the right to marry, and the right to participate in social, economic, and political life, those rights were granted to her 1400 years ago.
+Answer: Islam granted women a wide range of rights at a time when no other society did, including the right to education, the right to work, the right to participate in social, economic, and political life, the right to own property, those rights were granted to her 1400 years ago.

 3. Can women seek education in Islam?